Zettlr/Zettlr/README.md

 The resulting setup bundles are stored in `./release`.

+> [!NOTE]
-> Please note that, while you can `package` directly for your platform without any suffix, for creating a release specifying the platform is required as electron-builder would otherwise include the development-dependencies in the `app.asar`, resulting in a bloated application.
+> While you can `package` directly for your platform without any suffix, for creating a release specifying the platform is required as electron-builder would otherwise include the development-dependencies in the `app.asar`, resulting in a bloated application.

 #### `csl:refresh`

 This downloads the [Citation Style Language](https://citationstyles.org/) (CSL) files with which the application is shipped, and places them in the `static/csl-locales`- and `static/csl-styles`-directories respectively.

+> [!NOTE]
-> Please note, that this command is intended for an automated workflow that runs from time to time on the repository to perform this action.
+> This command is intended for an automated workflow that runs from time to time on the repository to perform this action.
 This means: Do **not** commit updated files to the repository.
 Instead, the updated files will be downloaded whenever you `git fetch`.

 #### `lint`

 This simply runs [ESLint](https://eslint.org/).
 Apps such as [Atom](https://atom.io/) or [Visual Studio Code](https://code.visualstudio.com/) will automatically run ESLint in the background, but if you want to be extra-safe, make sure to run this command prior to submitting a Pull Request.

+> [!NOTE]
 > This command will run automatically on each Pull Request to check your code for inconsistencies.

 #### `test`